h2oai/tutorials/Driverless AI/automatic-ml-intro-with-driverless-ai/automatic-ml-intro-with-driverless-ai.md

 1. Here you can update the experiment settings

-2. Click on Launch Experiment we will be using "Create Leaderboard in other tutorials"
+2. Click on Launch Experiment; We will be using "Create Leaderboard in other tutorials."

 **Note**: To Launch an Experiment: The dataset and the target column are the minimum elements required to launch an experiment.

 10\.
-The **Experiment** page will look similar to the one below after 45% complete:
+The **Experiment** page will look similar to the one below after 46% complete:

 ![experiment-running-46](assets/experiment-running-46.jpg)